 The System and Methods We Use to Teach Spanish Online

-Hello, I’m Carmen, the head teacher of online Spanish at “Let’s Speak Spanish!”.
+Hello, I’m Haridian, the head teacher of online Spanish at “Let’s Speak Spanish!”.
 Please let me introduce you to our system and methods for teaching Spanish.

 At our school in Tenerife, we have been teaching Spanish since 2000 – and only Spanish.